Q: What are the requirements for the major?

 Q: Can I use Economics advanced placement credits from high school or pre-freshman coursework toward my major?

-See the section on Course Credits for official College policy on the use of Advanced Placement Credits for application to degree requirements.
-According to the economics department's policy, students can use Advanced Placement Credits which have been approved by the College for application to degree requirements to place out of Econ 112 or Econ 111.
+See the section on Course Credits for official College policy on the use of Advanced Placement, International Baccalaureate, A-level Credits for application to degree requirements.
+According to the economics department's policy, students can use AP, IB or A-level Credits which have been approved by the College for application to degree requirements to place out of Econ 112 or Econ 111.

-However, Advanced Placement Credits cannot be used as one of the 10 courses you must take to complete the major.
+AP, IB or A-level Credits can also be used as substitutes of the 10 courses you must take to complete the major.

 Q: Can I use an Introductory Microeconomics or Macroeconomics course that I took at another college after matriculation in lieu of an introductory Econ course at Connecticut College?

-Yes, provided the Registrar approves the course (see Academic Regulations and Degree Requirements), and provided the eepartment chair agrees that it is equivalent to an introductory course at Connecticut College.
+Yes, provided the Registrar approves the course (see Academic Regulations and Degree Requirements), and provided the department chair agrees that it is equivalent to an introductory course at Connecticut College.

 You can also use it as one of the 10 courses necessary to complete the major.
 However, you must take at least 7 of the 10 courses required for the major at Connecticut College.